New constraints on extended Higgs sectors from the trilinear Higgs coupling: Conclusions

 A precise determination of the trilinear Higgs coupling is crucial for gaining access to the shape of the Higgs potential and for probing possible effects of BSM physics.
 In this work, we have demonstrated that confronting the latest experimental bounds on the trilinear Higgs coupling with theoretical predictions incorporating numerically important two-loop contributions allows one to exclude significant parts of the parameter space of extensions of the SM Higgs sector that would otherwise seem to be unconstrained.
 These results have important implications for future searches at the LHC (and elsewhere) and indicate the crucial role played by the trilinear Higgs coupling for discriminating between different possible manifestations of the underlying physics of electroweak symmetry breaking.

 Focusing in our numerical discussion on the case of the 2HDM and taking into account other relevant theoretical and experimental constraints, we have found that large BSM quantum corrections can enhance $\lambda_{hhh}$ by up to an order of magnitude as compared to the SM value.
 We stressed in this context the importance of incorporating a particular class of two-loop corrections, which can reach about 70\% of the one-loop contribution.
-Based on these findings, we proposed a suitable benchmark scenario for facilitating the interpretation of the impact of the present and prospective future bounds on $\lambda_{hhh}$.
+Based on these findings, we investigated a suitable benchmark scenario and discussed the impact of the present and prospective future bounds on $\lambda_{hhh}$.
 Our analysis places new exclusion bounds on parameter regions that up to now were in agreement with all relevant constraints.

 Further details of our results and their extension to other models with extended Higgs sectors, such as the Inert Doublet Model or a singlet extension of the SM (for which large corrections to $\lambda_{hhh}$ are also known to be possible~\cite{Braathen:2019zoh}), will be presented in an upcoming paper.